PabloSczn/SET09102_Pablo/week2_setup.md

 #### Limitations and Challenges

-During the setup process, we faced some challenges, such as synchronizing our IDE configurations and resolving merge conflicts in the shared repository.
-These challenges taught us valuable lessons about version control and collaboration.
+During the setup process, we faced some challenges.
+It took us a while to understand all the tasks and to ensure that everyone was on the same page.
+Additionally, we faced a challenge when synchronising our IDE configurations.
+These challenges taught us valuable lessons about collaboration and helped us to know each other.

 #### Appropriateness of Configuration

-Our chosen development environment configuration, including Visual Studio and GitHub, aligns well with the project's requirements.
-It promotes a seamless workflow and ensures that all team members are on the same page.
+We managed to create a desirable environment configuration, including Visual Studio and GitHub, which aligns with the project's requirements.
+It also promotes a seamless workflow and ensures all team members are on the same page.

 #### Alternative Configurations

-While our current setup is suitable for this project, different projects may require alternative configurations.
-For instance, a web development project may benefit from a different set of IDE extensions and tools.
+While our current setup is suitable for this project, further tasks could require further configurations.
+Therefore, we have come as a team to understand how each of us works and how we can improve our resilience during the course of the module.

 #### Resolution of Difficulties